The International Hotel Law Review: Italy

 An all-Italian feature is the widespread presence of family groups, consisting of two or three hotels.

-Rome has started to develop hyper luxury hotels only quite recently.
-After 20 years of having only three luxury structures, the city now hosts 49 5-star hotels, belonging to international brand, not necessarily associated with traditional hotel brands.
+Rome has started to develop hyper-luxury hotels only quite recently.
+After 20 years of having only three luxury structures, the city now hosts 49 five-star hotels, belonging to international brand, not necessarily associated with traditional hotel brands.

-In 2018, 57 per cent of hotel investors were foreigners (as opposed to 65 per cent registered in 2017), mainly insurance and pension funds.6
+In 2020, 58 per cent of hotel investors were foreigners (as opposed to 69 per cent registered in average in the past five years), mainly insurance and pension funds.7

 A final remark must be made with regard to the impact of the covid-19 pandemic on the hotel sector.
 Currently, in Italy hotels can operate; however, they have to adopt measures such as: